atulsharma2000/big_data_Project/README.md

-# Big Data Project: Real-time News Sentiment Analysis and Zero-Shot Classification
+# Big Data Project: News Data Mangement from cleaning the data to Real-time News Sentiment Analysis and Zero-Shot Classification

 ## Overview